sugardave/webos-lumberjack-enyo/lib/webos-ports-lib/README.md

 ##BackGesture

-A kind that listens for the webOS Back Gesture and fires onBack.
-Both 2.x and Open webOS are supported, as well as the Esc key on desktop browsers.
+A function that listens for the webOS Back Gesture and fires the onbackbutton signal.
+Both 2.x and Open webOS are supported, as well as phonegap and the Esc key on desktop browsers.

 **Example:**

-     {kind: "BackGesture", onBack: "doBackFoo"}
+     {kind: "enyo.Signals", onbackbutton: "handleBackGesture"}